lorien/grab/docs/en/source/usage/testing.rst

     tox

-By default it run full set of tests in two environemnts: python3.4 and python2.7
+By default it run full set of tests in two environments: python3.4 and python2.7

 You can specify concrete environment with `-e` option::